Consumer Fraud Claims in Georgia

 Can businesses be sued for online deception?

 Yes.
-Online and digital transactions are covered.
+Online and digital transactions are covered under Georgia law.

 Do consumer fraud cases require proof of intent?